joefitzgerald/prettier-plugin-tailwindcss-extra-plus/README.md

-# prettier-plugin-tailwindcss-extra
+# prettier-plugin-tailwindcss-extra-plus

-`prettier-plugin-tailwindcss-extra` is a [prettier](https://prettier.io) plugin that uses [prettier-plugin-tailwindcss](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier) to enforce the [recommended Tailwind class order](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier#how-classes-are-sorted) for a set of extra languages that are not yet supported by prettier.
+`prettier-plugin-tailwindcss-extra-plus` is a [prettier](https://prettier.io) plugin that uses [prettier-plugin-tailwindcss](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier) to enforce the [recommended Tailwind class order](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier#how-classes-are-sorted) for a set of extra languages that are not yet supported by prettier.
 It applies no formatting to the code other than reordering the Tailwind classes found within any HTML class attributes.

 This plugin is intended to be an interim solution.
 Languages will be dropped whenever official prettier plugins are developed.